Lina-Gerontogianni/Lemon-quality-classification---TensorFlow/README.md

 In this repo someone can access the Python script -named as lemon_qlt_analysis- along with two images: a) 16 lemon samples from the training set and b) the training/testing performance of the CNN.

 The dataset is comprised of 2076 images in total (1125 of good quality, 951 of bad).
-For the constructed pipeline, the dataset folder should come in a format where two sub-directories are contained:
+For the constructed pipeline, the dataset folder should come in a format where two sub-directories are contained as follows:

     dataset/